powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.02 Fix: Pasted some wrong code to Download located in Download Playlist.

+        After the first video is downloaded and you ctrl-c out.
+The first 8 characters are read from the first line of the playlist to find the directory.

+        Note: If any new content was added to the playlist before download is initially run, the directory won't be found because that new content won't be in the playlist until it is updated.
+Make sure playlist is updated before downloading the first video.

 ###  v5.9.01 Fix: The playlist directory wasn't always being written the .nfo file.
 This causes browse to fail.